JuliaIntervals/IntervalArithmetic.jl/Readme.md

 ## Design and implementation ##
 `Intervals.jl` is a julia module to perform *validated numerics*, i.e. *rigorous* computations with finite-precision floating-point arithmetic.

-The basic constructor is `Interval`, which takes pairs of `Real`-type values as arguments, or alternatively, single values.
-The idea of including the latter is to produce *thin intervals*, i.e., intervals which consist of a single real value.
+The basic constructor is `Interval`, which takes pairs of `Real`-type values as arguments, or alternatively, single values for *thin* intervals.
 Yet, if the number is not exactly representable in base 2, rounding-off errors appear due to the finite precision floating-point arithmetic.
-Incorporating *directed rounding* may thus create intervals whose *diameter* or *width* is strictly positive.
-Directed rounding is incorporated for any `Real`-type values *except* for `BigFloat`, since this type includes rounding.
-Direct access to the `RoundDown` and `RoundUp` modes is obtained through the macros `@roundingDown` and `@roundingUp`.
+Incorporating *directed rounding* may thus create intervals whose *diameter* or *width* is non-zero, despite of *a priori* being thin intervals.
+Directed rounding is incorporated for any `Real`-type values *except* for `BigFloat`, since this type implements already rounding.
+Direct access to `RoundDown` and `RoundUp` modes is obtained through the macros `@roundingDown` and `@roundingUp`.

 The following provides some examples.
 ```julia